Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Numerical Results

-Fig. \ref{Fig_8} plots the average distance error and average communication power versus sensing power.
-The communication power consumption increases with the sensing power.
-This is because sensing signals interfere with the downlink transmission for ground UEs, thereby requiring additional transmit power to satisfy the SINR constraints.
-It is also observed that the centralized framework achieves the best performance in the low sensing power regime, as jointly processing raw observations is more effective under low SNR conditions.
+We next analyze the performance of the grid-based frameworks.
+It is observed that the centralized framework achieves the best performance in the low sensing power regime, as jointly processing raw observations is more effective under low SNR conditions.
 As the sensing power increases, the distributed framework improves significantly and surpasses the centralized one due to more reliable local estimation and effective data fusion.
-For all schemes, the distance error decreases with sensing power but saturates beyond a certain level, since structural factors such as grid resolution and basis mismatch constitute the dominant performance bottleneck rather than noise.
-These results highlight the sensing-communication trade-off, where higher sensing power enhances accuracy at the cost of increased communication power consumption.
+For all schemes, the RMSE decreases with sensing power but saturates beyond a certain level, since structural factors such as grid resolution and basis mismatch constitute the dominant performance bottleneck rather than noise.

+Fig. \ref{Fig:Sensing_Power_SINR_Simulation} plots the average SINR and average communication power versus the sensing power.
+The proposed power allocation method satisfies the SINR constraints regardless of the sensing power.
+However, the communication power consumption increases with the sensing power to compensate for the increased sensing interference.
+The results in Figs. \ref{Fig:Sensing_Power_Simulation} and \ref{Fig:Sensing_Power_SINR_Simulation} highlight the sensing-communication trade-off, where higher sensing power enhances accuracy at the cost of increased communication power consumption.
+Overall, as observed from the numerical results in this section, improved sensing performance can be achieved with longer dwell time, stronger cooperation, and higher sensing power.
+This improvement supports the sensing feasibility of the proposed frameworks and extends their applicability to various ISAC network environments.